johnpuddephatt/zwl/src/posts/2020-04-22-zero-waste-crafts.md

 We'd love to see and share what you and your children have made from stuff found around the house - anything that would normally be thrown in the bin.
 Egg and cereal boxes, cans, foil, cardboard, eggshells, whatever you find!
 Things in the garden too.

 We are loving all of your pictures so far!
-Keep them coming in at info@zerowasteleeds.org.uk
+Keep them coming in [here](mailto:info@zerowasteleeds.org.uk).

 <br>